Overview of Installation Concepts for Fire Alarms at Educational Facilities

 (This article continues from Part 1 of How to Install Fire Alarms in a School, College, or University Campus.)

-Fire alarms are crucial for keeping students and staff safe in schools and universities.
+Fire alarms in schools are crucial for keeping students and staff safe.
+This is true for all levels of school - especially colleges and universities.
 When a fire starts, a good fire alarm system quickly alerts everyone, giving them time to get out safely.
 It's not just about following rules (although the NFPA fire codes are certainly important).
 It's really about making sure everyone can leave a dangerous situation as quickly as possible.

 Quick Review: Why Fire Alarms Matter in Schools